cyb3rko/raspi-speedtester/2 - cronitor/README.md

 To make Cronitor calls on every speedtest you need to download the slightly modified speedtest file `speedtest-cronitor.py`:

 `wget https://raw.githubusercontent.com/cyb3rko/raspi-speedtester/main/2%20-%20cronitor/speedtest-cronitor.py`

+Open it via `nano speedtest-cronitor.py`, fill in your user name and your API key and save/exit the file.

 Make the file executable: